FerretDB/FerretDB/website/blog/2023-01-25-ferretdb-fetches-data-query-pushdown.md

 FerretDB will extract the command (`find`), filters (`{ 'email': 'john.doe@example.com' }`, and projections `{ active: 1 }`.

-To `find` the expected document, it needs to use the filter on every document inside `customers` collection, and as mentioned before, to operate on the collection’s data, FerretDB needs to fetch all of it from a storage layer (in our example - PostgreSQL).
+To `find` the expected document, it needs to use the filter on every document inside `customers` collection, and as mentioned before, to operate on the collection's data, FerretDB needs to fetch all of it from a storage layer (in our example - PostgreSQL).

-Let’s trace the queries sent to the backend!
+Let's trace the queries sent to the backend!

 At the beginning, FerretDB checks if PostgreSQL's `test` schema contains the `_ferretdb_database_metadata` table: